Is GitHub Actions Down?

 When was the last GitHub Actions outage?

-GitHub Actions last outage was on March 08, 2025 with the title "Incident with Actions and Pages"
+GitHub Actions last outage was on May 08, 2025 with the title "Incident with Git Operations"

 GitHub not working for you?
 How do I know if GitHub is down?